VoVAllen/VectorChord/README.md

 [![][license-2-shield]][license-2-link]
 </div>

-VectorChord (vchord) is a PostgreSQL extension designed for scalable, high-performance, and affordable vector similarity search.
+VectorChord (vchord) is a PostgreSQL extension engineered for scalable, high-performance, and cost-effective vector search.

 To efficiently store vectors while preserving search quality, VectorChord applies RaBitQ[^1] compression together with autonomous reranking.
 To scale as vector counts grow, users can enable hierarchical K-means and dimensionality reduction to control memory growth and index build time.
 As a result, VectorChord scales straightforwardly without changing the PostgreSQL deployment, schema, and query patterns.